 10. Tummy girdle or waist cincher shapewear

-However, we know that our core muscle i.e. Abdominal, uterus and pelvic floor become weak and tender after childbirth.
+However, we know that our core muscles, i.e. abdominal, uterus, and pelvic floor become weak and tender after childbirth.

-Therefore, in order to put less strain on those muscles, you might want to wear a tummy girdle or waist cincher shapewear.
-So it can give support to your weak muscles.
+Therefore, to put less strain on those muscles, you might want to wear a tummy girdle or waist cincher shapewear.
+It can give support to your weak muscles.
 Especially when you do a lot of standing up and walking.